ZEDA.IO

 What this redesign reinforced for me

-This project reinforced a few principles that shaped the final experience:
+This project reinforced a few principles that shaped the final experience.
+Zeda 2.0 became a more approachable, learnable, and scalable product experience.

 Iterative design compounds impact